-Suzanne Davino, Ph.D., Director of DBT Intensive Programs at CBC, is a full-time licensed clinical psychologist and provides CBT and DBT through individual, family, couple, and group modalities to clients of all ages.
+Suzanne Davino, Ph.D., Senior Director of DBT Intensive Programs at CBC, is a full-time licensed clinical psychologist and provides CBT and DBT through individual, family, couple, and group modalities to clients of all ages.
 Prior to joining CBC, Dr. Davino was the Director of the Partial Hospitalization Programs at Four Winds Hospital where she ran DBT-based day programs for children, adolescents, and adults for over a decade.

 Dr. Davino completed her B.A. in psychology at SUNY Cortland, and her M.A. and Ph.D. in clinical psychology at Binghamton University where she received a strong foundation in learning theory and specialized training in Cognitive Behavioral Therapy for anxiety, mood disorders, and stress.
 She completed her doctoral internship at the VA Medical Center in Syracuse, NY.
 Throughout her training years, Dr. Davino specialized in Cognitive Behavior Therapy and health-related cognitive psychology.
 She also worked as assistant supervisor of the Laboratory of Human Chronobiology at Weill Cornell Medical College in White Plains, NY, and conducted clinical research focused on sleep, nutrition, and coping with medical disorders.